-Minimum on-time, $t{ON(MIN)}$, is the smallest time duration that each controller is capable of turning on the top MOSFET.
+Minimum on-time, $t{ON(MIN)}$ , is the smallest time duration that the LTC3728 is capable of turning on the top MOSFET.
 It is determined by internal timing delays and the gate charge required to turn on the top MOSFET.
 Low duty cycle applications may approach this minimum on-time limit and care should be taken to ensure that:

-$$t{ON(MIN)} < \frac{V{OUT}}{V{IN}(f)}$$
+$$t{ON(MIN)} < \frac{V{OUT}}{V{INI}(f)}$$

-If the duty cycle falls below what can be accommodated by the minimum on-time, the controller will begin to skip cycles.
+If the duty cycle falls below what can be accommodated by the minimum on-time, the LTC3728 will begin to skip cycles.
 The output voltage will continue to be regulated, but the ripple voltage and current will increase.

-The typical tested minimum on-time is 100ns under an ideal condition without switching noise.
+The typical tested minimum on-time of the LTC3728 is 100ns under an ideal condition without switching noise.
 However, the minimum on-time can be affected by PCB switching noise in the voltage and current loops.
-With a reasonably good PCB layout, a minimum 30% inductor current ripple, approximately 15mV sensing ripple voltage and 200ns minimum on-time are conservative estimates for starting a design.
+With reasonably good PCB layout, minimum 30% inductor current ripple and about 15mV sensing ripple voltage, 200ns minimum on-time is a conservative number to start with.